KannonZenetism/zenetism-field-physics/zenetism/mpx/prayer-as-attunement.md

 If the request is fulfilled, the prayer is treated as answered.

-If the request is not fulfilled, the prayer is treated as answered differently, deferred, denied for a higher purpose, or absorbed into a hidden plan.
+If the request is not fulfilled, the prayer is treated as answered differently, deferred, denied for a deeper purpose, or absorbed into a hidden plan.

 In this form, petitionary prayer becomes difficult to distinguish from confirmation-loop theology.